hendrixjoseph/hendrixjoseph.github.io/_posts/2020-12-04-november-2020-book-reading-list.md

 ## The Book I Read for Me

 In October I finished book two of [the Cluster Series by Piers Anthony](https://www.amazon.com/gp/product/B07G2235FK/?tag=hendrixjoseph-20).
-Book one is called "Chaining the Lady."
+Book two is called "Chaining the Lady."

 There's still a lot of typos - something the author admitted to in the author notes at the end of one of the first two books.
 It's something even the reviews on Amazon have noted (particularly [this review](https://www.amazon.com/gp/customer-reviews/R24CNRQIXXDQ46/?tag=hendrixjoseph-20)).